ncatlab/nlab-content/pages/6/6/7/0/766/content.md

 A _higher homotopy van Kampen theorem_ is a theorem that asserts that the [[homotopy type]], or certain invariants thereof, of a [[topological space]] can be computed by a suitable [[colimit]] or [[homotopy colimit]] over homotopy types of its pieces.

-This generalizes the [[van Kampen theorem]], which only deals with the underlying 1-type (the fundamental groupoid).
+These all in some sense generalize the [[van Kampen theorem]], which only deals with the underlying 1-type (the fundamental groupoid).
 The actual statements of the results depend on the models of the homotopy invariants being considered.

 ## For topological spaces {#ForTopSpaces}